drkblog/static-site/content/page/about.en.md

 ---
-title: About
+title: About drkbugs
-description: A little bit of history
+description: Ancient history
-menu: main
+aliases: [about]
 weight: -210
 ---

-# Ancient history

 DRK web site started in 2002, being at that time the home of a small group of applications (mostly Windows utilities).
 There was a Linux process controller for stopping programs out of control.